 All of our learning is done through play, often initiated by the child, sometimes led by an adult, who is able to enrich and extend interests they have noticed.

 The children are able to choose where they want to play in the main part of the Pre-school.
 Adult led circle times are spent in learning groups.
-Children in their Pre-school year are based in the Yellow Room; younger children are in the Orange Room.
-We also have our Green Room with its own outside area for activities with smaller groups of children.
+Children are either based in the Yellow or Orange room in mixed age groups but can choose to play in either room throughout the session.
+We also have a Green Room with its own outside area for activities with smaller groups of children and a Blue Room used as a quieter space for some of our children with additional needs.

 We place a high value on learning outdoors with a large outside play area as well as the smaller area attached to the Green Room.
 All children in their Pre-school year have an opportunity to experience Forest School through trips to Leigh Woods.